 If the answer is no, you shouldn’t have a makerspace.

 They’re messy, but that’s part of the fun.
-That’s how the learning happens.
+That’s how learning happens.

 Keep your makerspace organized by having labels and containers for the materials.
 Teach your students to respect the makerspace by cleaning up after themselves, but accept the fact it will be messy while students are working.

 If you are looking for some labels for your makerspace containers, you can find them in our store.
-We label all the things not just because we like it to look organized, but because we want to help our students find what they need and put it away when they don’t need it.
+We label all the things not just because we like them to look organized, but because we want to help our students find what they need and put it away when they don’t need it.
+Find the Makerspace Labels in our TpT Store ($USD) or BN Shop ($CAN).

 We also purchased little brooms and washcloths so students could clean up the space when they were finished.
 It helped keep the area tidy which kept us calm.